thapaBurg/thapaday02/content/pages/information.md

             flexDirection: col
       - type: FeaturedItem
         title: On Campus Job
-        tagline: This is the tagline
+        tagline: ''
-        subtitle: This is the item subtitle
+        subtitle: ''
-        text: |
+        text: >+
-          Learn from the tutorial and build your first awesome Netlify site.
+          Instructions on how to get your On Campus Jobs for international students.

         image:
           type: ImageBlock
           url: /images/On Campus Job.gif